Student Success (EDI) Seminars

-The Student Success Project will be running a series of mini-seminars over the spring and summer terms to share details about the project's implementation and research.
+The Student Success Project will be running a series of seminars to share details about the project's implementation and research.
 All staff are invited to attend to share ideas about student success at Kent.
 If you would like to receive reminders and updates about events and the work of the Student Success Project please join our mailing list

 Appointment Management System